mjs2430/design/content/saratoga/timeline.md

 ---
 title: "timeline"
-description: "Used in live blogging and for static timelines."
+description: "Used in live updates and for static timelines."
 level: "organism"
 ---

 The timeline organism is a stack of events styled for chronological display.
-In the live blogging implementation, all events should be shown at all times.
+In the live updates implementation, all events should be shown at all times.
 When using the timeline as a story telling enhancement to a normal story, it should be combined with an expander molecule to hide what's not completely necessary to the story on initial load.
 This will change from story to story.

 #### Example
 {{< timeline type="story" >}}